IUDataStructuresCourse/course-web-page-spring-2024/lab1.md

   - In the welcome window, click "New Project".
     In general, we create a new project for each lab.
-Sometimes a project code skeleton is provided to you; in that case, you can use the "Open" button to choose the root directory of that project.
+Sometimes a project code skeleton is provided to you; in that case, you can use the "Open" button to choose the root directory of that project:
     ![](assets/images/lab1/welcome.png)
   - In the pop-up window, enter the title of your lab assignment as "Name".
-    For lab 1, it should be `ArraySearch`.
+    For lab 1, it should be `Search`.
   - Choose "Location", which is whatever directory that you prefer to contain all lab assignments.
 (Optional: ) check "Create Git repository" if you would like to use version control.
   - Language: "Java"; build systems: "IntelliJ"
   - Install JDK.
-Click "Add SDK -> Download JDK" in the "JDK" drop-down menu
+Click "Add SDK -> Download JDK" in the "JDK" drop-down menu:
     ![](assets/images/lab1/install_jdk.png)
   - In the pop-up window choose "Vendor" : "Oracle OpenJDK".
 "Version" should be filled in automatically (make sure version ≥15).
 "Location" can be left as default.